How can I save for my child’s future?

 Saving a little each month can help children learn about the importance of managing money in future.
 There are many benefits to opening a savings account for your child, including:

-• creating positive saving habits
+• creating positive saving habits.

-• providing a safe place to keep money
+• providing a safe place to keep money.

-• helping children set and work towards financial goals
+• helping children set and work towards financial goals.

-• allowing children to earn interest, which can grow over time - even on small sums
+• allowing children to earn interest, which can grow over time - even on small sums.

-• supporting future financial security
+• supporting future financial security.

 Child Saver

-Under 15s Child Saver
+Child Saver account

 Junior Cash ISA